Ed Cooley: 2015–16 season

 In his fifth season, Cooley led the Friars to a 24–11, 10–8 in Big East play to finish in a tie for fourth place.
 They defeated Butler in the quarterfinals of the Big East tournament to advance to the semifinals where they lost to Villanova.
 They received an at-large bid to the NCAA tournament as a No. 9 seed where they faced USC in an exciting First Round matchup and won on a Rodney Bullock layup with 1.5 seconds left to advance to the Second Round where they lost to North Carolina.
-After the season, guard Kris Dunn and forward Ben Bentil declared for the 2016 NBA draft, were they were selected 5th overall by the Minnesota Timberwolves and 51st overall by the Boston Celtics, respectively.
+After the season, guard Kris Dunn and forward Ben Bentil declared for the 2016 NBA draft, where they were selected 5th overall by the Minnesota Timberwolves and 51st overall by the Boston Celtics, respectively.

 2016–17 season

-In his sixth season, Cooley led the Friars to an overall record of 20–13, and went 10–8 in Big East play play to finish in a four-way tie for third place.
+In his sixth season, Cooley led the Friars to an overall record of 20–13, and went 10–8 in Big East play to finish in a four-way tie for third place.
 As the No. 3 seed in the Big East tournament, they lost in the quarterfinals to Creighton.
 They received an at-large bid to the NCAA tournament as a No. 11 seed where they lost to USC in the First Four.